Motorcycle mental health

 Granted, it’s not as good as going for a run or cycling to the shops, but it’s still there so I’m going to count it!
 Some sources say that riding a motorcycle burns up to 600 calories an hour.

-Mental Health Motorbike
+Mental Health Motorbike in the UK

 Us bikers are tough folk, made of steel, however, we are human after all.
-Mental Health Motorbike is a service which helps the biking community who are struggling with mental health issues and or depression.
+Mental Health Motorbike is a service that helps the biking community who are struggling with mental health issues and or depression.
 They are not a counselling or therapy service, but are qualified mental health first aiders and also experienced youth and community workers.
 They aim to provide services and activities helping bikers with their long term mental health and wellbeing, reducing loneliness and social isolation.
 By bringing together volunteers and sharing skills, knowledge and passion about motorcycling.
 The team is not funded and relies on team members giving their time to help, however looking to the future, granting funding and donations will help progress further.

 For more information, please check out MH Motorbike here